Universal Translation Services

 In the 1990s, there was a popular theory about the Tamarian Language that had many people convinced.
 The theory is linked to a deleted scene from the final episode of Star Trek: The Next Generation, All Good Things.

-In it, a Federation-made ‘Star Trek-related iPhone’ from 1992 (the original Communicator) records Lt.
-Commander Data speaks in an unknown language and is described as being Tamarian with its own dictionary of meanings encoded in it.
+In the episode, a Federation-made ‘Star Trek-related iPhone’ from 1992 (the original Communicator) records Lt.
+Commander Data speaking in an unknown language, described as Tamarian with its own dictionary of meanings encoded in it.

-However, this Tamarian language has never been explored in any later incarnations or products of Star Trek canon and has remained an unconfirmed idea ever since the episode aired over twenty years ago now.
+However, Star Trek canon has never explored this Tamarian language in any later incarnations or products, and it has remained an unconfirmed idea since the episode aired over twenty years ago.

 languages in star trek